Israel identifies latest hostage remains returned by Hamas from Gaza as those of a Tanzanian student

 Released Israeli hostage alleges sexual abuse

-Parts of Ron Braslavski's account was published in the Daily Mail, ahead of the full interview set to air on Israel’s Channel 13 later on Thursday night.
+Parts of Ron Braslavski's account was published in the Daily Mail newspaper, ahead of the full interview set to air on Israel’s Channel 13 later on Thursday night.

 In the clips, Braslavski said his captors had starved and sexually abused him and he recounts how he prayed for the abuse to stop.